24 Months (2 Year) Old Baby Food – Ideas, Chart, and Recipes

 4. Curd

 A child needs strength right from an early age.
-The cream of the milk or curd is a great source of fat and even provides energy to the body, which can be synthesized by the body in the best form and prove beneficial for the child.
+The cream of milk or curd is a great source of fat and even provides energy to the body, which can be synthesized by the body in the best form and prove beneficial for the child.

 5. Milkshakes

 Your child may whine when it comes to drinking his daily glass of milk.
-Combining the same with a fruit can help turn it into a delicious milkshake, which provides added nutrition and would be loved by your little one.
+Combining the same with fruit can help turn it into a delicious milkshake, which provides added nutrition and would be loved by your little one.

 Strawberry milkshake